Quick Federal Student Aid Resources:

 Why did the U.S. Department of Education launch the FAFSA Completion Initiative?*

+To accomplish the President’s goal of once again having the highest proportion of college graduates in the world by the year 2020, the United States must dramatically increase its high school graduation and college completion rates, especially among students from low-income families.
 Because the timely completion of a FAFSA form is an essential step for many families in obtaining financial aid to pursue a postsecondary education, the FAFSA Completion Initiative will enable state student grant agencies and their school and district partners to identify those students who have not filed a FAFSA form and better target counseling, filing help, and other resources to those students.
 Because FAFSA completion is essential for receiving Federal financial aid, identifying such students can promote college access and success by ensuring students, particularly low-income students, have access to financial aid to fund their education.

 Are state student grant agencies, secondary schools, school districts, and designated entities required to participate in the FAFSA Completion Initiative?*

 No. Participation is voluntary for state student grant agencies, schools, districts, and designated entities.
+However, the Secretary of Education encourages participation in the initiative in order to promote student access to financial aid that can help increase college enrollment and completion.

 How can state student grant agencies participate in the FAFSA Completion Initiative?*

 As of 2014, all state student grant agencies are able to execute a revised Student Aid Internet Gateway (SAIG) Agreement with the Department.
 The revised SAIG agreement includes the requirements for the FAFSA Completion Initiative and, once executed, will provide the state student grant agency with the authority to share FAFSA Filing Status Information (in accordance with applicable laws and regulations) with secondary schools, districts, and designated entities under the SAIG parameters.
 Thus, to participate, state student grant agencies will execute a revised SAIG agreement with the Department.
-Nonparticipating state student grant agencies will execute the same SAIG but will have no obligation to share the FAFSA Filing Status Information.
-Secondary schools, school districts, and designated entities may participate only under data agreement with state student grant agencies.
+Nonparticipating state student grant agencies will execute the same SAIG, but will have no obligation to share the FAFSA Filing Status Information.
+Secondary schools, school districts, and designated entities may participate only under agreement with state student grant agencies.

 What FAFSA Filing Status Information can a state student grant agency share with secondary schools, school districts, and designated entities under the FAFSA Completion Initiative?*